GoogleCloudPlatform/community/tutorials/migrate-oracle-postgres-using-ora2pg/index.md

         [ERRORS TRIGGER COUNT]
         TRIGGER does not have the same count in source database (1) and in PostgreSQL (0).

-    In such cases, check whether the result is expected and create the missing objects manually in the target Cloud SQL for PostgreSQL database as necessary.
+    In such cases, check whether the result is expected, and create the missing objects manually in the target Cloud SQL for PostgreSQL database as necessary.

 1. Run frequently used SQL statements against the target PostgreSQL environment to ensure that the data matches the source Oracle database.